Arkwright Primary School

 The national curriculum English programme of study is used as a basis for planning within the subject.

 All staff follow Jane Considine's Award-winning 'The Write Stuff' process for English writing, grammar and punctuation (from EYFS through to Key Stage 2).
+The Write Stuff was created by Jane Considine, and is a system that sharpens the teaching and learning of writing within the classroom.
+It is research informed and practically applies evidence into effective best bets for improving writing outcomes.
 These writing units are planned and linked to our termly projects and explore a variety genres, immersing the children in rich Tier 2 and Tier 3 vocabulary.

-There is a two-year rolling programme of genres throughout the school which are adapted to meet the specific needs of each cohort.
+There is a two-year rolling programme of genres throughout the school which are adapted to meet the specific needs of each cohort and link specifically to our wider curriculum projects.

 Handwriting is practiced daily in Key Stage I, with one main focus lesson weekly using Penpals.
 Handwriting is practiced daily where necessary in other year groups.
 StartBee is used and EYFS to deliver handwriting.
 Children have an English writing book from Reception to Year 6.
-Children have a guided reading book and spelling book in Key Stage 2.
 All classrooms have an English Working Wall, which outlines Spelling and Grammar content.
 Writing and reading is celebrated in classes through a dedicated display as well as part of our Arkwright Excellence and half-termly writing awards.

 Impact